 Projects interested in becoming SPI associated projects should review these documents:

 There is no cost to become or remain an associated project.

 The Application Process

 Generally the process starts with informal discussions between project representatives and one or more board members, initiated either by the project representatives or the board members.
-These discussions carry no committment on either side and are an opportunity for the project and SPI to establish if proceeding to a formal application makes sense for the project.
+These discussions carry no commitment on either side and are an opportunity for the project and SPI to establish if proceeding to a formal application makes sense for the project.

 Projects interested in becoming SPI associated projects are welcome to contact the board for a discreet informal discussion on whether the project is likely to be accepted as an associated project.
 As this stage the board may offer advice that will improve the chance of acceptance later.